CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/module1-exercise1.md

     ![Screenshot of the Azure Migrate appliance configuration wizard, showing the prompt to restart the management app after installing updates.](Images/upd-refreshnew.png "New update installed - Refresh")

-12. Wait for the **Appliance auto-update status (1)** to complete and select **Login (2)**.
-Please note that it can take up to 5 minutes for the Appliance status to complete.
+12. Wait for the **Appliance auto-update status (1)** to show success (may take up to 5 minutes), then click **Login (2)** to proceed.

     ![Screenshot of the Azure Migrate appliance configuration wizard, showing the registration with the login code for the Azure Migrate project.](Images/30052025(7)new.png "Azure Migrate login code")

     > Now, follow the instructions below to complete the login process.

-13. At first, you will be presented with a **Continue with Azure login** pop-up.
-On the **Continue with Azure login** pop-up dialog, click on **Copy code & Login**.
+13. When the **Continue with Azure Login** pop-up appears, click **Copy code & Login** to copy the device code and open the Azure authentication page.

      ![Screenshot of the Azure Migrate appliance configuration wizard, showing the registration with the login code for the Azure Migrate project.](Images/azmigrate-05new.png "Azure Migrate login code")

-1. This will open an Azure login prompt in a new browser tab (if it doesn't appear, make sure the pop-up blocker in the browser is disabled).
-Paste the **code (1)** and click on **Next (2)**.
-You will then be asked for your Azure portal credentials to complete the login process.
+14. This will open an Azure login prompt in a new browser tab (disable pop-up blocker if it doesn't appear), paste the **code (1)**, click **Next (2)**, and enter your Azure portal credentials to complete the login process.

      ![Screenshot of the Azure Migrate appliance login window, showing where to copy and paste the login code for the Azure Migrate project.](Images/azmigrate-06new.png "Azure Migrate Microsoft login")

-1. Login using the below Azure credentials and select **Continue** on the **Are you trying to sign in to Microsoft Azure PowerShell?** window to complete the login process.
-Once you have logged in, return to the Azure Migrate Appliance tab and the appliance registration will start automatically and display the below message once the registration is successful.
+15. Login using the provided Azure credentials and click **Continue** on the **Are you trying to sign in to Microsoft Azure PowerShell?** prompt.
+After successful login, return to the **Azure Migrate Appliance** tab, registration will begin automatically and show the success message once complete.

      * Azure Username/Email: <inject key="AzureAdUserEmail"></inject>